how to produce music mpc daw

 Mixing

 Mixing refers to the adjustment, optimization, and fine-tuning of the levels of each track within a larger composition.
-In other words, in order to achieve a professional sound, you’ll want to make sure that each track’s levels are mixed properly (i.e. the drums aren’t too loud, the bass guitar’s low-end isn’t too muddy, the vocals aren’t too thin).
-It’s essentially the technical side of music production.
-Along with metrics like volume, mixing also encompasses equalization (the levels of certain frequencies), compression (the adjustment of the high and low extremes of volume), and even stereo pan (the distribution of the sound across a stereo output).
+In order to achieve a professional song production sound, you'll want to make sure that each track's levels are mixed properly (i.e. the drums aren't too loud, the bass guitar's low-end isn't too muddy, the vocals aren't too thin).
+It's essentially the technical side of music production, encompassing volume, equalization, compression, and stereo pan.

 EQ

-Equalization, or EQing, refers to the process of adjusting the volume of a specific frequency within a track’s sound.
-For example, sometimes the bass guitar can emit such a strong low-end tone that the bass sound becomes distorted and muddy.
-If you’d like to avoid this, a producer can adjust the lower “bands” of their EQ plugin in order to lessen the impact of that frequency.
-Similarly, often producers, mixers, and audio technicians will cut out or turn down certain frequencies that have a harsh, distracting tone.
+Equalization, or EQing, refers to adjusting the volume of a specific frequency within a track's sound.
+For example, a bass guitar can sometimes emit such a strong low-end tone that it becomes distorted and muddy.
+A producer can adjust the lower "bands" of their EQ plugin to lessen the impact of that frequency.
+The same logic applies to any harsh or distracting frequencies across the mix.

 Compressor

-A compressor is a useful tool for adjusting the extremities of a track’s volume.
-In short, if some parts of a track are too quiet the compressor can boost them and if some parts are too loud it can dampen them.
-Compressors allow the user to define certain values.
-I.e. what is too much or too little, how aggressive the effect should be, and a variety of other more detailed controls.
-This is a worthwhile tool for achieving a professional sound without distracting shifts in volume.
-On the other hand, overuse of the compressor can cause an instrument’s sound to become flat and characterless.
+A compressor adjusts the extremities of a track's volume—boosting parts that are too quiet and dampening parts that are too loud.
+It allows the user to define what is too much or too little, how aggressive the effect should be, and a range of other detailed controls.
+A worthwhile tool for achieving a professional sound, though overuse can cause an instrument's sound to become flat and characterless.

 Reverb

-Another means of adding character to a track is by using a reverb.
-Reverb, short for reverberation, is an effect that allows the sound to ring out over a longer period of time, as if being played in a wide, reflective space.
-Though this was historically achieved using the acoustic dynamics of any given recording space, now we have software plugins that allow the producer to fine-tune their reverbs.
-This enables precise control over the attack, decay, and tone of the reverberation.
-Reverb can be used to give a spacey feel or to subtly introduce a feeling of live performance.
+Reverb, short for reverberation, is an effect that allows sound to ring out over a longer period of time, as if being played in a wide, reflective space.
+Now handled by software plugins rather than the acoustics of a recording space, it enables precise control over the attack, decay, and tone of the reverberation.
+Reverb can give a spacey feel or subtly introduce a sense of live performance.

 Sampling

 Sampling refers to the process of using elements of pre-existing songs and repurposing them into your track.
-For fans of hip-hop or electronic music, sampling will be a familiar art form.
-If you are interested in using some legal and affordable samples, take a look at Tracklib’s library.
+For fans of hip-hop or electronic music production, sampling will be a familiar art form.
+If you are interested in using some legal and affordable samples, take a look at Tracklib's library.

 Finessing The Mix

-The aforementioned process of mixing is often done while producing the rest of the track.
-In other words, the producer will be constantly tweaking the levels of each track while making a song.
-However, once the song is fully recorded, it’s worth taking another look at the mix.
-Now, without the distraction of composition or recording, the producer can focus on the finer details of the sound.
-“Finessing the mix” encompasses a wide range of techniques including compression and EQing.
+Mixing happens continuously throughout production, with the producer constantly tweaking levels while making a song.
+Once the track is fully recorded, it's worth returning to the mix without the distraction of composition.
+"Finessing the mix" encompasses a wide range of techniques, including compression and EQing.

 Mixdown, export, and share